 Recreational users should keep a record of their contact calls.
 The onus is on the recreational user to show that proper procedure has been followed to contact the leaseholder.

 Recreational users cannot access a grazing lease without proper contact with a leaseholder.
 If they have tried several times and are unable to contact the leaseholder, the user may request approval from the department to access the lease land under the basic conditions of use.
-Contact for your local agrologist at Land Management – Contacts or call toll free 310-3773.
+Contact for your local agrologist at Land Management – Contacts or call toll free 310-LAND (5263).